-Parents do not have time to schedule appointments all over town, so we make it easier by welcoming family members of all ages to our dentist office for evaluations, treatments, and preventative care.
+Busy parents and active families do not have time to schedule appointments at different dental offices, so we make it easier by welcoming family members of all ages at Keledjian Dental for evaluations, treatments, and preventative care.

-If you’re looking for a dentist for your child or a dental office that serves people of all ages, get in touch with our dental team today to schedule exams.
+If you’re looking for a dentist for your child or a dental office that serves patients of all ages, get in touch with our dental team today to schedule exams.

-Continue reading to learn more about pediatric dentistry services and philosophies in Madera, CA.
+Continue reading to learn more about pediatric dentistry services and philosophies at Keledjian Dental.

-- At what age should my child see the dentist in Madera, CA?
+- At what age should my child see the dentist?